adrwxyz/classic.adrw.xyz/_posts/2015-10-16-how-startups-fail-even-with-cash-and-growth.md

 image: /assets/article_images/2015-10-16-how-startups-fail-even-with-cash-and-growth/DSC_8213.jpg
 image2: /assets/article_images/2015-10-16-how-startups-fail-even-with-cash-and-growth/DSC_8213-1000c.jpg
 excerpt: Are you Default Alive or Default Dead?
 You need to read Paul Graham's latest post and honestly figure out your startup's answer.
-seo_title: "How Startups Fail Even with Cash and Growth | Andrew Paradi"
+seo_title: "How Startups Fail Even with Cash and Growth | Andrew Paradi Alexander"
 ---

 **Everybody in startups should be reading Paul Graham's essays.
 He just hit it out of the park again.
 Go read <a href="http://paulgraham.com/aord.html" target="_blank">"Default Alive or Default Dead?"</a> and then come back.**